 The bush was our toilet, Lake Malawi was our shower and washing machine because this is the way the locals do it as well.
 Most of them do their washing and bathing on the shore of Lake Malawi.

 For the second night we got invited to stay at the house of a local that we made friends with in Kande Beach.
-I have barely met more hospitable people than the Malawians one.
-Staying with them was an authentic African experience and gave us so much.
+I have never met more hospitable people than the Malawians.
+Staying with them was an authentic African experience and they gave us so much.

 2. Drinking water

-Water we got from the borehole, which they have lots in Malawi.
+We got our water from the borehole, which they have lots in Malawi.
 The locals use this water for bathing, cooking and drinking.
-To be honest in the beginning I was a bit worried if the quality is good enough.
-I was a bit scared that it could cause stomach problems or severe sicknesses but I didn´t have any problems at all.
+To be honest in the beginning I was a bit worried if the quality was good enough.
+I was a bit scared that it could cause stomach problems or severe illnesses but I didn´t have any problems at all.
 Back home I was even reading up on the quality of borehole water and realised that they actually launched an entire program to ensure the clean water supply in Malawi.
 It is a contribution to a sustainable development.
 Luckily, families no longer have to boil contaminated water, they save firewood and thereby prevent carbon emissions from being released.